The progressive muscle relaxation (PMR) before sleep

-Better relax and fall asleep!
+Relax and fall asleep better!
 Progressive muscle relaxation is a well-known relaxation method to relieve stress and tension.
-Learn how progressive muscle relaxation works and why it can help improve sleep here.
+You can find out how progressive muscle relaxation works and why it can help improve sleep here.

 Table of Contents